Struggling with a situation? Burdens lay heavy on your back? Keep your Bible near, but know the scriptures in your heart.

 Where did this take place?
 (Answer: Babylon, this was during the 70 years of captivity foretold by previous prophets)

-What led Daniel to being in the lions’ den?
+What led Daniel to be in the lions’ den?
 (Answer: it was decreed no one should pray to anyone except King Darius, Daniel was caught praying to God)

 Why did the decree happen?
 (Answer: the men who used to be held high in the eyes of the king were failing.
 Therefore, they wanted to set up Daniel, and get rid of him)